flare-foundation/docs/docs/tech/glossary.md

 : Decentralized Finance is a form of finance that does not rely on a central financial institution.
 DeFi is commonly based on blockchain technology.

 Delegate { #delegate }
-: To assign a duty to someone else so they do it for you.
+: To assign a duty to someone else, so they do it for you.
 On the Flare network, an address can delegate any fraction of the votes associated with the tokens it holds to another address, for the purpose of [FTSO](#ftso) weighting or governance participation.
 Note that no tokens are transferred.

 EVM { #evm }
 : The Ethereum Virtual Machine allows executing smart contracts on the Ethereum network, regardless of the kind of computer that executes it.
 Multiple blockchain networks, including Flare, support EVM contracts.